MovalAgroingenieria/general/crm_filemgmt/README.rst

 File Management
 ===============

-Using this module you can track files and create file relationships and categories.

-Although they are not strictly necessary, it is advisable to install these modules:

-* app_dynamic_list: module to show/hide columns on the tree view

-* web_tree_image: module to show images in tree views
+This module allows you to manage files in a structured way, associating them with any object in the system.
+It is possible to create categories and relationships between files, as well as to define the access permissions to the files.

 Credits